ray66han/.github/profile/README.md

 This is an open-source project and we need your help, Join us to help learners around the glob to learn to earn and improve their lives.

 ```
-        1. Q&A ( Please select the repositires and topics you want to add questions and answer )
+        1. Q&A ( Please select the repositories and topics you want to add questions and answer )
-        2. Quick hacks (Please select the repositires and topics and share the hacks )
+        2. Quick hacks (Please select the repositories and topics and share the hacks )
-        3. Issues (Please select the repositires and topics list issues and solution )
+        3. Issues (Please select the repositories and topics list issues and solutions)
-        4. Code examples (Please select the repositires and topics share code example)
+        4. Code examples (Please select the repositories and topics and share code examples)

 ```